Core concepts

 Authentication & API Keys

-You can authenticate with your graph using:
+You can authenticate with your Agent using:

 • Development Mode: No API key required, perfect for local development and testing